 Permits for finishing your basement

-If you’re finishing your basement yourself you can actually start without one.
-I built a couple of my walls before I made it official and purchased my “announcement” (permit).
+If you're finishing your basement yourself you can actually start without one.
+I built a couple of my walls before I made it official and purchased my "announcement" (permit).
+I don't even have permits as one of my 8 steps to how to finish a basement.

 Now, if you’re planning to have a huge back hoe outside of your house to dig up some dirt and install a basement window, then you may have a neighbor or two who start to ask some questions and in that case you want to have your permit ready.
 The very first inspection visit is the framing inspection so as long as you have the permit before then, you’re good to go.